jigs1996/v7-docs/content/start/installation.md

 ## Prerequisites

-Before you begin, make sure you have the following tools installed:
+Before you begin, make sure you have the following tools installed.

 - **Node.js ≥ 24.x**
 - **npm ≥ 11.x**